CedrickOka/attachment-manager-bundle/docs/index.md

-# Getting Started With OkaDoctrineSecretTypeBundle
+# Getting Started With OkaAttachmentManagerBundle

 This bundle help the user input high quality data into your web services REST.

 ## Prerequisites

-The OkaDoctrineSecretTypeBundle has the following requirements:
+The OkaAttachmentManagerBundle has the following requirements:

  - PHP 8.0+
  - Symfony 5.4+